AO-StreetArt/AOSharedServiceLibrary/README.md

 In order to use the respective administrators, you should have an active [Consul] (https://www.consul.io/) Agent, as well as servers of [Couchbase] (http://www.couchbase.com/) and [Redis] (http://redis.io/) to connect to.

+Full API Documentation is available via doxygen, and the latest execution is stored in the docs/html folder.

 ## Table of Contents

 * [Quickstart] (https://github.com/AO-StreetArt/AOSharedServiceLibrary/tree/master/docs/quickstart)